TUMFARSynchrony/SynthARium/CONTRIBUTING.md

 ## Workflow

-To contribute follow the following steps:
+To contribute code to this project, see the following steps:

+0. Checkout our current open [Issues](https://github.com/TUMFARSynchrony/experimental-hub/issues) and add your contribution idea to our [discussion board](https://github.com/TUMFARSynchrony/experimental-hub/discussions/categories/ideas)
 1. Create a new branch in which changes are made.
 Branches should be named using the following convention: `[<frontend/backend>-]<initials>-<topic>`.
 Branch names are in lowercase.
 If the change regards the frontend or backend start the name with `frontend` or `backend` respectively.
 If it's a general change this part is omitted.
 The topic can be multiple words which should be sperated by hyphens (`-`).
 2. Make sure your code works with the latest version of `main`, then create a pull request.
     - Assign the person who will perform the merge as *Assignee* (usually yourself).
     - Optionally: Assign specific people who should review the code as *Reviewers*.
+If you don't know who to assign, put NCEghtebas there as a default.
+3. (External) An appropriate reviewer will be assigned and review the code contribution like with the steps below.
-3. Person reviewing replies on Discord that they will take the request and:
+   (Internal) Person reviewing replies on Discord that they will take the request and:
     1. Add themselves as *Reviewer* (if not already)
     1. Try running the code
     1. Review the code (errors, style, comments, etc.)
-4. If
+5. If
     - **Major changes** are needed then repeat the process after addressing changes which were requested by the reviewer.
     - **Minor changes** are needed then the reviewer can approve the request and let the code contributor know that they are free to merge after addressing the minor changes.
-5. Delete branch(es) after merging into `main`
+6. Delete branch(es) after merging into `main`

 ## Conventions
 The following conventions should be followed when working on experimental-hub.